Trail Making Test

 The Trail Making Test is a neuropsychological test of visual attention and task switching.
-It consists of two parts in which the subject is instructed to connect a set of 25 dots as quickly as possible while still maintaining accuracy.
-The test can provide information about visual search speed, scanning, speed of processing, mental flexibility, as well as executive functioning.
-It is sensitive to detecting cognitive impairment associated with dementia, for example, Alzheimer's disease.
+It has two parts, in which the subject is instructed to connect a set of 25 dots as quickly as possible while maintaining accuracy.
+The test can provide information about visual search speed, scanning, speed of processing, mental flexibility, and executive functioning.
+It is sensitive to cognitive impairment associated with dementia, including Alzheimer's disease.

 History

 The test was created by Ralph Reitan, an American neuropsychologist considered one of the fathers of clinical neuropsychology.
 The test was used in 1944 for assessing general intelligence, and was part of the Army Individual Test of General Ability.
-In the 1950s researchers began using the test to assess cognitive dysfunction stemming from brain damage, and it has since been incorporated into the Halstead-Reitan battery.
+In the 1950s researchers began using the test to assess cognitive dysfunction stemming from brain damage, and it has since been incorporated into the Halstead–Reitan battery.
 The Trail Making Test is now commonly used as a diagnostic tool in clinical settings.
 Poor performance is known to be associated with many types of brain impairment, in particular frontal lobe lesion.